aldabbasy/nextjs-lerna-template/README.md

 3. Install dependencies: `yarn`
 4. Install Lerna globally `yarn global add lerna`

+or you can use the `use this template` function of Github to quickly clone and create a repo using this template

 ### Usage

 To start the development server, run: